Virtual Honeywell computer based on Series 2000 Hardware.

 There are a lot of unanswered questions that may lead to unexpected behavior for someone familiar with the original hardware.
 If you have information that can help me improve the authenticity of this project, please share.

-The BOOTSTRAP button/function now works, and there is a mag tape bootstrap loader program that the assembler can use to create a mag tape image of a program, which can be run via BOOTSTRAP.
+Details of the BOOTSTRAP button and console 'B' command are described here.
+There is a mag tape bootstrap loader program that the assembler can use to create a mag tape image of a program, which can be run via BOOTSTRAP.
 When selecting a file to assemble, check the "Tape Image" box.
 This will result in a ".mti" file being created, complete with loader, header, and punctuation repair blocks.
 Note, programs used with this loader must be ORG'ed (at least) at 1340 (decimal).
 The program "mcetests.ezc" can be assembled with this option, and yields an image that can be mounted on Tape Drive Unit 000 and used with the BOOTSTRAP function.
 Use a boot address of 0.

 Downloads are available at sebhc.durgadas.com/hw2000.
 This project is also hosted on github here.